kharsh77/CalendlyApp/README.md

 Next Steps:
 1. Recurring type of meeting can be extended by the app further.
 2. Notification operations can be extended for notifying users when a meeting get created or confirmed.
+3. Making few operations thread safe by using locks
-3. Handling more edge cases
+4. Handling more edge cases

 A sample output from the above operations: